 Step 3 – Find your folder of images and click 'Open'.
 Your image will now import into Select.

-,,, or to apply a star rating and ,,, or [p] to apply a color rating.
+,,, or to apply a star rating and to clear stars. ,,, or [p] to apply a color rating and [⌘0] to clear color rating.
 You can also apply a rating by clicking on the rating block on the image thumbnail, via the right-click menu, or the 'Rate' menu.

 [T] allows you to tag or untag an image, or click on the square in the bottom right of the thumbnail.
 Note – Lightroom will not be able to read this rating type.

 All the keyboard shortcuts we’ll reference and more can be found here.
 We highly recommend you learn the keyboard shortcuts to speed up your culling!

 When you rate an image we create a .XMP sidecar file in your source folder.
 It’s important that you keep these files in the same folder as your images or you will lose your ratings.

 The short answer is– anything you want them to mean!
 They don't carry any inherent meaning and are a legacy of the way most programs have allowed users to rate images.
 Many photographers will simply rate images they want to keep with 1 star – but there are many, many other ways to do this, find a way that works for you!